-The mighty Himalaya are Nepal's main attraction.
+The mighty Himalaya are Nepal's main attraction, Nepal trekking oppoturnities are some of the best in the world.
 Rising impossibly high, this mountain range contains eight out of ten of the world’s highest peaks.
 The highest and most famous peak, Mt Everest, is located in Khumbu region of Nepal bordering the neighboring Tibet.
 The Sagarmatha National Park is home to the best trekking and peak climbing on the planet.
 Adventure Alternative offers several trips for the intrepid in this region, including a climbing expedition up Everest herself.
 If bagging an 8,000m peak is not your thing, we offer several other options including treks to Everest Base Camp.
 For the best panorama view in all of the Himalaya, head to Gokyo.
 If you want to try on some mountaineering without the commitment of an expedition like Everest try climbing Island Peak or Mera Peak with us.

 Start your Khumbu journey in Lukla.
 Take a small plane into the famous Lukla airstrip.
 Often dubbed, one of the most dangerous airports in the world, the Lukla airport sits precariously on the side of a mountain with a cliff on one end and the mountainside on the other.
 Experience the thrill of flying in and out of this mountainside village.
 From there you can begin to trek to any of the amazing trekking routes and peaks.